Tandashi/JDR-Twitch/README.md

   <a href="https://dashboard.twitch.tv/extensions/nv9ue0u2753fk3n1n9ghrvd28e3r9v" target="_blank"><img src="https://img.shields.io/badge/Twitch%20Extension%20Page-9146FF?style=for-the-badge&logo=twitch&logoColor=white" /></a>
 </p>

-The extension allows the users to request songs for Just Dance streamers.
+## Why should I use this extension as a Just Dance Streamer ?

+With this extension you can make it easier for your viewers to requests songs.
+They can search through all the songs directly on Twitch without visiting e.g. the Just Dance Wiki.
+A preview of the song as well as its stats (difficutly, effort, coach count) can also be seen in the extension.

-The streamer can configure the extension with the game version, if they have Just Dance Unlimited as well as banning certain songs from being requested.
+You as a streamer can configure the extension with the game version (Just Dance 2016-2022), if you have Just Dance Unlimited as well as banning certain songs from being requested.

-All this has been done on the review channel already.
-Then the viewers can request songs from that list in the panel / video component (both are the same just different html to differentiate)
+## Features

+- 💃 Just Dance support from 2016 onwards including Just Dance Unlimited
+- 🎥 Streamlabs / OBS integration
+- 📱 Mobile Support (Android only)
+- 💬 Chat Integration (Announcements in chat and commands like: !sr, !banlist, !leave)
+- 🎬 Preview of the songs
+- 🎨 Custom Theming for the Queue List
+- and much more... 🚀

+If you think there is anything missing then please see the [feature request](#feature-request) section for more information.

+## Installation Guide

+Installing the extension is super easy.
+All you have to do is head over to the [Twitch Extension Page](https://dashboard.twitch.tv/extensions/nv9ue0u2753fk3n1n9ghrvd28e3r9v) and click `Install`.

+After you have installed the extension you need to confiure it.
+A detailed configuration guide can be found in the [Wiki](https://github.com/Tandashi/JDR-Twitch/wiki/Configuration-Guide).

 ## Building the Extension

+This section is only interesting to you if you are a developer and want to contribute to the project.

 To build the extension you need the following: